 Sometimes the nurse can make a mistake that causes the child injury.
 In many cases, the nurse will apply fundal pressure to the infant's shoulder against the pubic bone which will further compound the problem.
 Therefore, if a nurse deviated from the standard of care by applying fundal pressure, there is wisdom in naming the nurse the facility or hospital as defendants in any lawsuit.What Will the Doctors Medical Malpractice Lawyers Argue?

 The arguments that defendants' medical malpractice lawyers in Maryland make in shoulder dystocia cases varies from case to case.
+One thing is for sure: the doctors will paper the file with excuses.
 It should be pointed out that not all shoulder dystocia cases are caused by medical malpractice.
 But in meritorious shoulder dystocia malpractice lawsuits, these are some of the arguments doctors' medical malpractice lawyers make:

 Doctor's Argument: Even if the delivering doctor applied excessive force, the doctor did so because there was no alternative.